suurjaak/Skyperious/README.md

 and

-- synchronize messages in two Skype databases: keep chat history up-to-date on different computers, or restore missing messages from older files into the current one
+- synchronize messages in two Skype databases, merging their differences

 Additionally, it doubles as a useful database tool for any SQLite file.
 Also, a [command line interface](http://suurjaak.github.io/Skyperious/help.html#commandline)